godhelpjun/mk-sql-data/Using-the-examples.md

 # The script file mk-sql-data-01.cmd

-This script file runs against a MYSQL database and creates relational test data.
+This script file runs against a MySQL database and creates relational test data.

 Use the program "mysql" in order to execute the SQL commands.